lglenn/PasswordList/README.md

 Password List
 =============

 The problem: someone says to you, "I need a list of all of your team's passwords."
 You don't really want to walk around collecting them, you don't want to have people send them to you via email, both because that's insecure and because you don't really feel like babysitting your inbox and collating a list.
 Enter Password List.
 A small webapp that lets people enter their name, username, and password in a form.
 The webapp will encrypt the password with a public key, and store it in a database.
-Going to /accounts/report (or /accounts/txtreport), and you get the list.
+When everyone's done, go to /accounts/report (or /accounts/txtreport), and you get the list.
 Then use the decryptor script in /tools (along with the private key) to convert the entire list to plaintext, at which point you can hand it off to whoever asked for it.

 Dependencies
 ============